Altinn/altinn-studio-docs/content/app/development/ux/organisation-logo/_index.en.md

 Specifies whether the service owner's name should be displayed next to the logo.
 Retrieves the service owner's name directly from altinn-orgs.json if appOwner is not defined in the text resource files.

+#### size

+For some logos, the default size of the logo might not always fit.
+The size can be specified with the `size` property.
+It has three valid values:

+- `"small"`
+- `"medium"`
+- `"large"`

+The size defaults to `"small"` if not specified.

 ## Design guidelines for app owner logo
 #### Size and scale: